 Today, our experts dive into different types of income suites the benefits of choosing a home that includes an income suite and some important differences between garage, or garden suites, and basement suites in Edmonton.

-The two living spaces are completely separate from one another, which is a welcomed bonus for people or families who enjoy their privacy, but have extra space to spare.
+The two living spaces are completely separate from one another, which is a welcomed bonus for people or families who enjoy their privacy, but want to make use of extra space.

-Each of the two living spaces include a kitchen, bathroom, living space, and at least one bedroom, but exactly where they’re located – now that’s where we see the difference.
+Each of the two living spaces include a kitchen, bathroom, living space, furnace, and at least one bedroom.

 Did You Know?
 While garage and garden suites are most popular within some of Edmonton’s pricier, central neighbourhoods such as Glenora and Garneau, Lincolnberg Master Builder is actually one of few builders in the Edmonton area that builds this type of detached income suite in Edmonton’s new communities, too!